hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

    are introduced (not inside the text).
 Also place index entries before `===` headings.

+ * Use labels only right after section headings and in equations.

  * Be careful with labels in `align` math environments: `pandoc` and `mwiki` cannot refer to them.